Duplicate Content and SEO: The Ultimate Guide

-Many websites allow searching within the website.
+Many websites offer search functionality, allowing visitors to search through the website’s content.
 The pages on which the search results are displayed are all very similar, and in most cases don’t provide any value to search engines.
 That’s why you don’t want them to be indexable for search engines.

-Prevent search engines from indexing the search result pages by utilizing the meta robots noindex,follow attribute.
+Prevent search engines from indexing the search result pages by utilizing the meta robots noindex attribute.
 And also in general, it’s a best practice not to link to your search result pages.